Helping people enjoy a safer place to live, work, and drive.

 They had this hush hush plan of allowing everyone with a phone to be able to report parking meter infractions.
 I had to agree, it seemed like it could save municipalities a lot of money and get parking violators off the roads much faster.

-Sometime after that I realized that since everyone has a phone in their pocket they should be shown crimes nearby and then allowed to help build the criminals latest location for the police.
+Sometime after that, I realized that since everyone has a phone in their pocket they should also be shown crimes nearby!
+They could then be allowed to help build the criminals latest location for the police.

 Soon the Lightcatch app was being developed and patents were being filed.